 This is how far we have come in the past year or so.
 When an ICM poll of Britain’s Muslims in February this year revealed that some 40% (that is, about 800,000 people) wished to see Islamic law introduced in parts of Britain, the chairman of the Commission for Racial Equality[!] responded by saying that they should therefore pack their bags and clear off.
-Sir Trevor Phillips’s exact words were these: “If you want to have laws decided in another way, you have to live somewhere else.”My guess is this: if such a statement had been made by a member of the Tory party’s Monday Club in 1984 — or, for that matter, 1994 — he would have been excoriated and quite probably would have been kicked out of the party.
-“If you don’t like it here then go somewhere else” was once considered the apogee of “racism”.
-People who did not like it here were exhorted to exert their political muscle and change the status quo.
-How right wing the left sounds after its moment of racial truth By Rod Liddle, Sunday Times, August 27, 2006
+Sir Trevor Phillips’s exact words were these: “If you want to have laws decided in another way, you have to live somewhere else.”

-that just said go back where you came from.
+OK, that`s the head of the Commission For Racial Equality that just said go back where you came from.
 Under a Labour Government.
 Wow!